Ultimate Guide To WordPress RSS

 Learn about the benefits of using RSS and how to access, format and use WordPress RSS feeds to import and syndicate your content …

-Your WordPress RSSNo matter what your business provides or what industry you belong to, it’s important to provide high-value information on your site or blog that better educates, informs, and engages your visitors.
-For example, if you provide insurance-related services, you may want to include information from government departments, such as news and updates on statistical findings, insurance advice, etc.
+WordPress RSS Feature OverviewNo matter what service or product you sell or what industry your business is in, it’s vitally important to provide quality information on your site or blog.
+For example, if you provide taxation services, it’s a good idea to provide users with information from the taxation office, such as news and updates on tax rulings, small business tax deductions, etc.

-To create and publish this kind of information, however, is very time-consuming.
-You have to do a lot of information gathering, researching and organizing, checking the accuracy of your facts, content writing and editing (or hire someone to do this for you), and then ensure that this information is continually up-to-date.
-As you can imagine, this is not only a lot of work but most of the information you are dealing with is entirely beyond your control.
+To create and publish this type of information, however, is very time-consuming.
+You have to filter through, research, and organize a lot of data, check your sources for accuracy, write and edit content (or hire someone to do this for you), and then continually ensure that this information is kept up-to-date.
+As you can imagine, this is not only a huge amount of work but most of the information you are dealing with is entirely beyond your control.

-Thankfully, there is a simpler way to keep your site readers up-to-date with your information.
+Fortunately, there is an easier way to keep your readers up-to-date with your information.

 It’s called RSS

-RSS is the simplest way to provide your blog subscribers with the latest information
+RSS is one of the simplest ways to provide your subscribers with up-to-date information

-(RSS is the simplest way to provide your subscribers with great information)
+(RSS is one of the easiest ways to provide your subscribers with great information)

 The Ultimate Guide To WordPress RSS

-• RSS is an acronym for RDF Site Summary, or, as is more commonly referred to, Really Simple Syndication.
-It it is also referred to as a “feed” or “newsfeed”.
+• RSS, which, according to some experts is an acronym for Rich Site Summary, is more commonly known now as Really Simple Syndication.
+It can also be called a “feed” or “news feed”.

-• Feeds are also used to publish information that is frequently updated, such as new blog entries, news, video lists, etc., to which other users can choose to subscribe.
+• Feeds are also used to publish frequently updated information, such as blog post items, news, videos, etc., which users can then subscribe to.

-• Essentially, an RSS feed is a structured XML document that includes either full or summarized text along with other metadata such as published date, author, etc. It allows people to subscribe to content on websites and then view updates posted on these sites through an RSS feed reader.
+• Essentially, an RSS feed is an XML (XML = Extensible Markup Language) document that includes full or summarized text along with other metadata like published date, author, etc. It allows people to subscribe to content on sites that publish feeds and then view any updates posted on these websites using a feedreader.
 Conversely, RSS feeds also enable publishers to syndicate their content automatically.

-• Many sites and software tools also let you combine different RSS feeds to receive news and updates sourced from different websites.
+• Many sites and software applications also allow you to combine many RSS feeds to receive news and updates from various sources.

-In this detailed guide, we explain where to find your WordPress RSS feed, how to use your WordPress RSS feed to get your content syndicated online, and how to add someone else’s content to your site using their RSS feed.
+In this comprehensive article, we show you where your RSS feed is located, how to use your WordPress RSS feed to get your content syndicated online, and how to display content from other websites and blogs on your site via RSS feeds.

 RSS (Really Simple Syndication) Feeds

-Content syndication is a really powerful (and legitimate) way of sharing web content.
-RSS Feeds provide web users with an easy way to keep up with the latest information posted on different websites and blogs.
+Content syndication is a really powerful and legitimate way to share content online.
+RSS Feeds provide online users with an easy way to stay up-to-date with the latest information posted on different websites and blogs.

-Global media and content publishers rely on syndication to publish stories from other news agencies all around the world.
+Global media publications use content syndication to publish stories from news agencies around the world.

-Digital content agencies and many popular media publications use syndication to publish newsworthy items from other news agencies all around the planet.
+Media publications use syndication to publish stories from news sources all around the world.

-(Global media publications rely on syndication to publish news and stories from news sources around the world.)
+(Many online newspapers and highly-visited online media publications rely on syndication to publish news and stories from other news agencies all around the globe.)

-Most websites actually want you to share their information.
-Syndicating content not only allows information of great value to be shared, but it also sends visitors back to the original site responsible for publishing the content being syndicated.
-This can be an effective way to generate web traffic.
+Most sites actually would like you to share their information.
+Content syndication not only allows valuable information to be shared, but it can also send visitors back to the original site that published the content being syndicated.
+This provides websites with additional opportunities to generate significant web traffic.

-Many digital agencies and major sites contain an RSS feed section (look for links in their navigation menu that say “RSS” or “Newsfeeds” in them, or just search for “name of site/keyword + rss” – e.g. “nytimes rss”, “calgary herald rss”, “sydney morning herald rss”, etc.) …
+Many online newspapers and major online media publications provide links to a feed section (look for links in the navigation menu that say ”RSS”, “Syndication”, or “Newsfeeds” in them, or just search for “name of site/keyword + rss” – e.g. “nytimes rss”, “times of india rss”, “sydney morning herald rss”, etc.) …

-Clicking on a site’s RSS feeds link will bring up a list of different RSS feed sections …
+Clicking on a site’s RSS feeds section brings up a list of different RSS feeds …

-gives readers access to content from different areas of the site (e.g. technology news, travel news, science news, etc.)
+These feeds give readers access to information from different sections of the site (e.g. business news, sports news, health news, etc.)

 RSS Feed section.